Customer Story

 TLDR & Final Thoughts

-Not only will understanding what other departments do will help you set up your processes better, but it will also help you embed the in-house legal department in the organization.
+Understanding what other departments do will help you set up your processes better and embed the in-house legal department in the organization.

 Building a legal department from scratch is a lot of work.
-Break down your goals, use OKRs, and remember that setting up an in-house legal department will take time–especially if you’re on your own.
+Break down your goals, use OKRs, and remember that setting up an in-house legal department will take time.

-Contract management might be the least exciting part of an in-house legal professional, but that you should have control over.
-Adopting a CLM will give more visibility over contracts, and more control without necessarily being involved, meaning you’ll have more time for other exciting tasks.
+Adopting a CLM will give more visibility over contracts and more control without necessarily being involved, meaning you'll have more time for other tasks.

-Although processes might work perfectly as they are in a small organization, consider what would happen if instead of 50 employees, the company grew to 200 – would the processes still hold?
-Thinking ahead can also help in-house legal to become real business drivers.
+Although processes might work perfectly in a small organization, consider what would happen as the company grew — would the processes still hold?

 Disclaimer: None of our resources is intended as legal advice.